 What lessons have you learned along your project management process?
 Each project can be a valuable learning tool.
 You will want to review the project as a whole, as well as analyze various project components.
 What were the project victories?
 Where were there project disappointments?
 Make informed conclusions about the project’s quality and the product’s performance.
 Compare the planned return on investment (ROI) to the actual ROI as one way to understand the level of your success.
 You can use the lessons learned from each project to minimize future failures and maximize future successes.

-Gain critical knowledge to lead successful projects with Villanova University’s online Project Management certificate programs.
+Gain critical knowledge to lead successful projects with Villanova University’s online Applied Project Management certificate programs.
 Villanova University empowers professionals with essential skills and in-depth knowledge through convenient, video-based e-learning.
-Whether you’re looking to become a project management expert or want to prepare for industry-recognized certification, Villanova University’s 100% online project management certificate programs are ideal for you.
+Whether you’re looking to become a project management expert or want to prepare for industry-recognized certification, Villanova University’s 100% online project management certificate program is ideal for you.